nathany/ferris-mark-vk/PROMPTS.md

 - **Improved readability** with clear safe/unsafe separation
 - **Better maintainability** - safe sections can be modified confidently

+Key Patterns Established:

+1. **Dependency analysis**: Check what actually needs to be unsafe vs what can be moved
+2. **Consolidation**: Group unsafe operations together when possible
+3. **Clear separation**: Safe setup operations first, unsafe API calls together
+4. **Minimal unsafe surface**: Only the truly necessary operations remain unsafe

+---

+> Please go through all the code and add concise comments suitable for someone still learning Vulkan.
+> If you identify any areas where the code itself can be made more readable and concise, please let me know.

 ## Maybe Later

 **Memory usage profiling**: Understand actual memory consumption patterns